vierstralab/footprint-tools/docs/source/tutorials.rst

     Detect footprints
     ^^^^^^^^^^^^^^^^^

-    Learn hoow to detect footprints *de novo* from a sequencing file
+    Learn how to detect footprints *de novo* from a sequencing file

     +++